 The picture below shows the pieces included with the standard kit for the JD-800.

-The main board connector is not attached, it has to be removed from the old PCB and soldered to the correct position depending what type of white flat cable is employed.
+The main board connector is not shown attached, in old kits, it has to be removed from the old PCB and soldered to the correct position depending what type of white flat cable is employed.
 In the JD-800, there were two variants of flexible circuit employed in the original keyboard assembly, so adds a little complication.
+New kits have a modern equivalent connector included, if you tell us what type of flexible PCB you have, we will solder it for you.
+Using this connector is optional.

 Transition PCB adapts the connections between the flexi and the main board.
 First transition board versions were only suitable for the Roland JD-800 type 1 flexible circuit and is a “no nonsense fit” due to it’s simplicity.
 Later version 4 as shown in picture is universal and covers all known options to date.